African Studies - Outreach Program

 "Demystifying Africa: Myths and Realities of a Major Emerging Market for U.S. Businesses"

-Samuel Obeng, IU Director of African Studies talks with the Center of International Business Education and Research at IU Kelley School of Business on preparing US firms for entry into an African market.
+Samuel Obeng, former Director of African Studies at IU, talks with the Center of International Business Education and Research at IU Kelley School of Business on preparing US firms for entry into an African market.